Is Google Analytics Legal in Norway? Cookie Consent, the New Law, and What Changed

 In June 2025, Datatilsynet sanctioned six websites for transmitting sensitive visitor data through tracking pixels without legal basis.
 The targets: a children's crisis helpline, an online pharmacy, a health information portal, a Bible distribution site, a medical booking service, and a support service for children with incarcerated parents.
 All six were sharing visitor data revealing health conditions, religious beliefs, or children's identities with third-party advertising platforms.

 The children's helpline 116111.no received a NOK 250,000 fine.
+In plain English: the first targets weren't ad-tech giants, they were a children's helpline and a pharmacy.
 Its privacy policy had falsely claimed visitor data was "completely anonymized."
-The health portal NHI.no had a dark pattern banner: bright blue "Allow all cookies" button, while "Only necessary cookies" sat in low-contrast text on a plain white background.
+The health portal NHI.no had a dark pattern banner: a bright blue "Allow all cookies" button, while "Only necessary cookies" sat in plain black-on-white, visibly less prominent.
+The sanction was a reprimand plus an order to stop the Meta Pixel until consent is valid.

 In 2023, Datatilsynet used emergency powers to impose a temporary ban on Meta's behavioral advertising in Norway, backed by a NOK 1 million per day coercive fine.
+That means every day of delay cost Meta another million.
 They then referred the matter to the EDPB, which extended the ban EU-wide.
 A 69-person authority in a country of 5.6 million forced a global advertising model change.

 The Data Privacy Framework keeping GA4 alive

 Google Analytics is technically legal in Norway right now.
 The Data Privacy Framework provides the legal basis for US data transfers.
 Google is DPF-certified.
-But Datatilsynet is not optimistic about how long this lasts.
+But Datatilsynet isn't optimistic about how long this lasts.

 On February 26, 2025, Datatilsynet published explicit guidance warning businesses about the DPF's fragility.
 The Trump administration dismissed most members of the Privacy and Civil Liberties Oversight Board (PCLOB), leaving it with a single member.
 Datatilsynet considers PCLOB a key pillar of the adequacy decision.

-Their recommendation to all Norwegian businesses: "The most important advice is to have an exit strategy" for a scenario where US transfers become restricted.
+Their February 2025 recommendation to all Norwegian businesses: "The most important advice is to have an exit strategy" for a scenario where US transfers become restricted.
+(The page has since been reworded to "think preparedness and have a plan.")
 They warn that if the DPF is revoked, "there will most likely not be a transition period."

 In September 2025, the EU General Court upheld the DPF in the Latombe case.
-Datatilsynet acknowledged this as "good news" but cautioned that the ruling "assessed conditions from 2023" and does not address what has changed since.
+Datatilsynet acknowledged this as "good news" but cautioned that the ruling "assessed conditions from 2023" and doesn't address what has changed since.
 An appeal was filed with the CJEU in October 2025.
 The CJEU previously struck down Safe Harbor (2015) and Privacy Shield (2020).
+And the ground keeps shifting: FISA Section 702, the surveillance law at the heart of the EU's concerns, lapsed on June 12, 2026, with existing certifications keeping collection running to roughly March 2027.
+Datatilsynet updated its US-transfers guidance in July 2026, noting the PCLOB is down to a single member and pointing to a new US Supreme Court ruling that questions the independence of oversight bodies.

 If the DPF falls, Datatilsynet has already established the legal reasoning.
 The Telenor ruling found that Standard Contractual Clauses plus supplementary measures were insufficient for Google Analytics.
 Every Norwegian website using GA4 would face the same legal situation that existed in March 2023, except now with a clear precedent on the books.